-G. Qualifications of skilled therapy providers: Skilled therapy services may be provided by a licensed group practice/home health agency that employs licensed occupational therapists, physical therapists, or speech therapists and certified occupational therapy assistants and certified physical therapy assistants in accordance with the New Mexico regulation and licensing department.
+Oualifications of skilled therapy providers: Skilled therapy services may be provided by a G. licensed group practice/home health agency that employs licensed occupational therapists, physical therapists, or speech therapists and certified occupational therapy assistants and certified physical therapy assistants in accordance with the New Mexico regulation and licensing department.
 Physical therapy services must be provided by a physical therapist currently licensed by the state of New Mexico.
 Occupational therapy services must be provided by an occupational therapist currently licensed by the state of New Mexico, and registered with the American occupational therapy association or be a graduate of a program in occupational therapy approved by the council on medical education of the American occupational therapist association.
 Speech therapy services must be provided by a speech therapist currently licensed by the state of New Mexico and certified by the national association for speech and hearing.
-A physical therapy assistant working only under the direction and supervision of a licensed physical therapy services.
+A physical therapy assistant working only under the direction and supervision of a licensed physical therapist, 16.20.6 NMAC, may provide physical therapy services.
 An occupational therapy assistant working only under the direction and supervision of a licensed occupational therapist, 16.15.3 NMAC, may provide occupational therapy services.